mfernest/SEBC/Partner Bootcamp  - Certify.md

 This checklist uses a [presentation on Slideshare](http://tiny.cloudera.com/7steps) and is a small sample of an install precheck.

-Complete the following objectives and submit the results by email.

-The command you used and its output (screenshot).
+For this lab, show the commands you used and the output for each step in a screenshot.
 Make sure the screenshot includes the host that was used.
-You may send one screenshot for all the work.

 1. Check swappiness on all your nodes, then set the recommended value
     * Set the value to 1 for current and future boots
 2. Set <code>noatime</code> on DN volumes
-    * Do this on your non-root volume
+    * For labs, do this on your root volume
 3. Set reserve space for root on DN volumes to 0
-    * Do this on your non-root volume
+    * For labs, do this on your root volume
-4. Verify the user resource limits for max file descriptors and processes
+4. Check the user resource limits for max file descriptors and processes
 5. Test forward and reverse lookups for both file-based and DNS name services
     a.
 Note: <code>/etc/hosts</code>, the [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) must be listed first
     b.
 Note: <code>127.0.0.1</code> **must** resolve to <code>localhost</code>
-6. Enable nscd and ntpd services
+6. Enable nscd
     a.
 Note: consult documentation before [running nscd with SSSD](http://goo.gl/68HTMQ)

 ---